Home » Aldi Finds (Special Buys) » Specially Selected Mini Scones

 Sometimes when we were turned loose to explore a town or city, my professor would mention that we might want to stop in at one of the local tea shops for a cream tea.
 A cream tea is different from high tea (more like a hearty meal) or afternoon tea (a light meal).
 Instead, a cream tea is a snack that is made up of scones, clotted cream or butter, jam, and tea.

 Scones are like a sweet biscuit, and you typically slice them in half and load them up with clotted cream and jam.
-Clotted cream is a rich dairy product made from skimming the cream off the top of heated milk, and it’s actually quite delicious despite its less-than-appetizing name.
-It has a consistency similar to butter.
+Clotted cream is a rich dairy product made by heating milk or cream in a shallow pan for a few hours.
+The cream rises to the top and thickens, or clots, and is skimmed off.
+It’s actually quite delicious despite its less-than-appetizing name.
+It has a consistency similar to butter, with a mildly sweet flavor.

 Specially Selected Mini Scones